davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 ![image](https://github.com/davidmacn/ADT-Usage-Exercises/assets/118279247/45cd5992-a54f-443a-95a7-f768f2275ba2)

-## Exercice 1.4 - Create a factory method
+## Exercise 1.4 - Create a factory method

 1. Remove definition and implementation of class method create_with_ref_console In class zcl_exo1_d_#### remove the definition and the implementation of the method create_with_ref_console